10 _ Privacy and personal information policy and procedure

 • Employers, where the participant is a registered trainee or apprentice.

-While participants are undertaking the training program, there will be times when Allara and/or its Training facilitators, Client Relations Manager, Administration Officer or other members of staff may need to discuss the participant’s program with internal RTO staff and the National VET Regulator (ASQA) and the participant’s employer.
+While students are undertaking the training program, there will be times when Allara Learning and/or its Training Facilitators, Client Relations Manager, Administration Officer or other members of staff may need to discuss the students’ program with internal RTO staff and the National VET Regulator (ASQA) , STA, and the students’ employer.

 Access to information

-Under the Australian Privacy Principles, the participant, client or staff member can access his/her personal information and may correct inaccurate or outdated information about them.
+Under the Australian Privacy Principles, the student, client or staff member can access his/her personal information and may correct inaccurate or outdated information about them.

-Participants and clients who request access to their information will be given full access to the details they want.
-No cost will be charged for them accessing their information whilst they are enrolled participants.
+Students and clients who request access to their information will be given full access to the details they want.
+No cost will be charged for them accessing their information whilst they are enrolled students.

 Staff